 Experimental procedure.
 Intra-abomasal infusions were carried out continuously, starting about 40 h before blood sampling.
 About 16 h before the first blood sampling period, a catheter (E-Z catheter, Deseret Pharmaceutical Co, Sandy) was inserted into a jugular vein.
 The catheter was kept open by a continuous infusion of physiological saline at a rate of about 20 g/h.
-Per intra-abomasal infusate per sheep, blood samples were taken every hour, (Christ UJ3 centrifuge, 2000 g), and the supernatant serum was pooled per sampling day and kept at -20 °C.
+Per intra-abomasal infusate per sheep, blood samples were taken every hour, from 8:00 to 17:00 h, on three consecutive days.
+After clotting, samples were centrifuged (Christ UJ3 centrifuge, 2000 g), and the supernatant serum was pooled per sampling day and kept at -20 $^{\circ}$ C.